by Lady H

 Henry just doesn't feel right in his arms.
 Which makes her think of James, and how right she'd felt in his arms the other night... but she can't think about that now.
 Or ever.

-When he thinks Henry isn't looking, George leans forward ever so slightly to see if James can see where he has his arm.
+When he thinks Henry isn't looking, George leans forward ever so slightly to look at James, seemingly to see if James has noticed.

 But Henry sees.
-It looked like George was also playing some weird game.
-What was he up to?
-She thinks to herself, watching amusedly as James catches sight of what is happening and glares.
+What is he up to?
+She frowns to herself, amused when James catches sight of what is happening and glares.

 Henry sighs, leaning her head back in defeat before realising that now she is laying on George's arm and jumps forward, once more jolting the popcorn so that the top bits tumble angrily to the floor.